top of page

 The Broader Coffee Context in Colombia

-• Smallholder farmers dominate the production: many farms are under 5 hectares, and coffee farming is deeply tied to local identity, tradition, and economy.
+Smallholder farmers dominate the production.
+Many farms are under five hectares, and coffee farming is deeply tied to local identity, tradition, and economy.
+The Federación Nacional de Cafeteros (FNC) plays a significant role in supporting farmers, ensuring quality control, and designating origins.

 2. Specialty Coffee in Popayán (Cauca Region)